 Resolute aims to be proactive in informing all stakeholders as soon as possible when there is a need for major changes that will affect our employees.

 Minimum notice periods for significant operational changes are subject to a variety of national or local standards, including the U.S. Warn Act, the Act respecting labor standards in Quebec, and the Employment Standards Act (2000) in Ontario.
-Additional conditions are specified in the collective agreements that cover 68% of our employees and are renegotiated and renewed by union leaders and company representatives on a regular basis.
+However, in all regions where we operate, the standard notice period is a minimum of two weeks.
+Additional conditions are specified in the collective agreements that cover 59% of our employees and are renegotiated and renewed by union leaders and company representatives on a regular basis.

 Pension and Other Post-Employment Benefit Plans